pwmcintyre/valheim-aws/README.md

 - [NodeJS](https://nodejs.org/en/) (recommended: use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating))
 - Discord

+Unfortunately, discord makes this order of magnitudes more complicated ... but way easier to manage!

 ### 1 - Create a webhook

 This is for the server to push outbound notifications.